-Retained earnings (deficit) represent accumulated profit (loss) attributable to equity holders of the Company after deducting dividends declared.
-Retained earnings (deficit) may also include effect of changes in accounting policy as may be required by the standard's transitional provisions.
+Deficit represents accumulated loss attributable to equity holders of the Company after deducting dividends declared.
+Deficit may also include effect of changes in accounting policy as may be required by the standard's transitional provisions.

 Repurchase, disposal and reissuance of share capital (treasury shares)